telexintegrations/access-watch-telex/README.md

-# Access Watch - Telex Integration
+# Attempts to access sensitive data - Telex Integration

 ## Overview
 Access Watch is a security monitoring integration that tracks user access attempts to sensitive data.
 This integration works with Telex to log unauthorized access attempts and notify the team in real-time.
 It ensures that access control policies are enforced and potential security threats are identified promptly.